-Figure 3 summarizes the volume of transfers of CO_2 allowances between the COATS accounts of unaffiliated firms and the volume of trading of RGGI futures listed on ICE.
-The figure also shows the volume of transfers in the fourth quarter of 2014 compared to the previous quarter and to the fourth quarter of 2013.6 The volumes of futures trading and CO_2 allowance transfers are shown separately according to whether the transaction involved allowances that were usable for compliance in the second control period.
+Figure 3 summarizes the volume of transfers of CO2 allowances between the COATS accounts of unaffiliated firms and the volume of trading of RGGI futures listed on ICE.
+The figure also shows the volume of transfers in the first quarter of 2015 compared to the previous quarter and to the first quarter of 2014.6 The volumes of futures trading and CO2 allowance transfers are shown separately according to whether the transaction involved allowances that were usable for compliance in the second control period (i.e., vintages 2014 or earlier and contracts expiring prior to the compliance deadline).

-Figure 3: Volume of CO2 Allowance Transfers Between Unaffiliated Parties7 October 1, 2014 to December 31, 2014
+Figure 3: Volume of CO2 Allowance Transfers Between Unaffiliated Parties7 January 1 to March 31, 2015